Skip to Content

 Example

-cisco-iosCiscoIOSParserIOS, IOS-XE, IOS-XR
+cisco-iosHierarchicalIOS, IOS-XE, IOS-XR

-cisco-nxosCiscoNXOSParserNexus switches
+cisco-nxosHierarchicalNexus switches

-juniper-junosJuniperParserSet and hierarchical formats
+juniper-junosSet/HierarchicalSet and hierarchical formats

-paloalto-panosPaloAltoParserSet command format
+paloalto-panosSet commandsSet command format

-arista-eosAristaParserEOS configuration
+arista-eosHierarchicalEOS configuration

-fortinet-fortigateFortiGateParserFortiOS config
+fortinet-fortigateHierarchicalFortiOS config

 Error Handling

-The parser throws ParseError for invalid configurations:
+The parser throws errors for invalid configurations when strict mode is enabled:

-import { parse, ParseError } from '@sentriflow/core'; try { const ast = parse(config, 'cisco-ios', { strict: true }); } catch (error) { if (error instanceof ParseError) { console.error(`Parse error at line ${error.line}: ${error.message}`); console.error(`Context: ${error.context}`); } }
+import { SchemaAwareParser } from '@sentriflow/core'; const parser = new SchemaAwareParser(); try { const ast = parser.parse(config, { strict: true }); } catch (error) { console.error(`Parse error: ${error.message}`); }

 Performance Considerations

-• Consider includeComments: false if comments aren’t needed
+• Consider includeComments: false if comments aren’t needed for your use case

 Next Steps